 A Harmonic Minor scale

-The A Harmonic Minor scale is a 7-note harmonic minor scale built on the root A. Its notes are A, B, C, D, E, F and A♭.
+The A Harmonic Minor scale is a 7-note harmonic minor scale built on the root A. Its notes are A, B, C, D, E, F and G♯.
 Natural minor with a raised seventh, creating a dramatic, eastern feel.
-This page covers the formula, fingerings, diatonic chords and common progressions that make A Harmonic Minor a powerful tool for improvising and composing.
+This page covers the formula, fingerings, diatonic chords and common progressions that make A Harmonic Minor a great tool for improvising and composing.

-Harmonic minor powers Eastern European folk, flamenco, classical music and metal.
-The raised seventh creates a strong dominant pull and a dramatic, exotic atmosphere.
-Built on the root A, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where A is a comfortable tonal centre.
+Harmonic minor drives Eastern European folk, flamenco, classical music and metal.
+That raised seventh creates a strong pull to the tonic and gives you a dramatic, exotic feel.
+Built on the root A, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where A is a comfortable tonal centre.

 A Harmonic Minor on the piano